developersbm/Calendar/README.md

     -   `pm_rds-sg`: Allows inbound traffic on the database port (e.g., 5432 for PostgreSQL) only from trusted sources, typically the EC2 instance's security group (`pm_ec2-sg`).
 Restricts outbound traffic.
 -   **Network ACLs (NACLs)**: Optional stateless firewall layer for subnets, providing an additional layer of security (can be used for blacklisting specific IPs).

-### Configuration Notes:

--   **Making RDS Public (Generally Not Recommended for Production)**:
-    -   Modify `pm_rds-sg` inbound rules to allow PostgreSQL traffic (`TCP 5432`) from `0.0.0.0/0`.
-    -   Ensure the RDS instance is placed in a public subnet (or associate the private subnet it's in with the public route table).
-    -   Enable "DNS hostnames" in VPC settings.
--   **API Gateway**: Can be used as a managed entry point for the backend API.
-    -   Set up a REST API or HTTP API.
-    -   Configure integration with the EC2 instance (e.g., HTTP proxy integration using the EC2's public DNS or IP).
-    -   Path: `/`, Resource: `{proxy+}` for catch-all routing.
-Enable CORS.
--   **EC2 Server Configuration (`.env`)**:

 [🔝 Back to top](#timely)

 ---

-## 🤖 DeepSeek Chatbot Integration (Planned Feature)
+## 🤖 DeepSeek Chatbot Integration

-The backend is designed with future chatbot integration in mind.

--   **Goal**: To allow users to create calendar events using natural language input.
+-   **What it does**: Allow users to create calendar events using natural language input.
     -   Example: User inputs `"I have work from 9am-5pm and then dinner from 8pm-9pm"`.
-    -   An integrated chatbot (like DeepSeek or Amazon Lex) would parse this text, extract event details (title, start time, end time), and interact with the backend API to create these events in the user's calendar.
+    -   An integrated chatbot (DeepSeek) parses this text, extract event details (title, start time, end time), and interact with the backend API to create these events in the user's calendar.
--   **Current Status**: Placeholder endpoints or hooks might exist in the backend codebase to facilitate this integration when the feature is developed.

 [🔝 Back to top](#timely)